nmouquet/NOUNOURSUSvsBEARS/README.md

 Research compendium to reproduce analyses and figures of the following article:

-> Too cute to be wild: what teddy bears reveal about our disconnection from nature, by Mouquet N., Blanc, N., Brassac T., Casajus N. & Tribot A.-S. Submited to Trends in Ecology and Evolution
+> Too cute to be wild: what teddy bears reveal about our disconnection from nature, by Mouquet N., Blanc, N., Brassac T., Casajus N. & Tribot A.-S. Submited to BioScience.

 ## Content